-Graduation rates has often been thought of as key measure of success for students.
+Graduation rates have often been thought of as key measure of success for students.
 The challenge here, is that this measure is a reactive one, meaning by the time this data is available the student has already move on and little if anything can be done to impact the student success.
 Rather, by focusing on the student velocity towards a degree and measuring how fast they are progressing towards graduation, we pivot to a proactive approach which give institutions the opportunity to intervene.

 Credits in first year